cjneely10/EukMetaSanity/INSTALLATION.md

 [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper), or [kofamscan](https://www.genome.jp/tools/kofamkoala/)
 must install them separately.

-### Installing GeneMark
+### Configuring GeneMark

-*(Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor.
-You also may need to run their accessory script `perl change_path_in_perl_scripts.pl "/usr/bin/env perl"`)*
+Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor.
+You also may need to run their accessory script `perl change_path_in_perl_scripts.pl "/usr/bin/env perl"`

 Ensure that your `gmes.cfg` file has parameters that are sufficient for your dataset (min contig, etc.).

 The `gmes_linux_64` directory and its enclosed `ProtHint` directory should both be on your system path.

-### Installing RepeatMasker libraries and scripts
+### Configuring RepeatMasker libraries and scripts
 **RepeatMasker** incorporates additional DFam updates.
-[Install these](http://www.repeatmasker.org/RMDownload.html) in your conda installation directory.
-We recommend installing all updated repeat library files.

 Make sure your `EukMS` conda environment is still active prior to updating.
 Here, we assume that you have used `miniconda`, and that it is located in your home directory.
 You will want to adjust the path for the following commands according to your system: